hitham-ramzy/recipes/README.md

 - It could take some time on running the application for the first time, as the docker will need to download the java image
 - The application use docker volume, so don't care about losing your data on stopping the containers
+- If you need to clear up the database and start from beginning with the seed data use `docker-compose down -v`
+- To run the Test cases, just use `./mvnw integration-test`